craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Hallborn

-You have spent your life before adventure in the [[Dwarven Kingdom Suremantle]] - more commonly and improperly referred to in-whole as [[Mountain Hall]] - mining, crafting, and laughing at the misfortune of xenos scum.
+You have spent your life before adventure in the [[Dwarven Kingdom Suremantle]] - more commonly and improperly referred to in-whole as [[Mountain Hall]] - mining for resources and defending the [[Deakred Range]] under one of many familial-esq clans.

 You gain +2 to your Consitution Score and +1 to your Strength Score.
 You are proficient in the Athletics and Medicine Skills.
 You know [[Montal (language)]], and your choice of one of the following;
 - [[Fanyaquestan (language)]]
 - [[Desertspeech (language)]]

-In addition,
+In addition, when you make an Intelligence (Medicine) Check to stabilize a creature and succeed, you may have that creature regain 1 hit point and become conscious.

 # South Eastern